govindrrathi/gh-pages-test/README.md

-# Deploying to GitHub Pages
+# Deploying to GitHub Pages!!!!!

 This example supports deloying a static Next.js application (using `next export`) to GitHub Pages.